The Benefits of Magnesium Oil (Plus DIY Spray Recipe)

-Have you found yourself feeling extra-stressed, not sleeping well, and perhaps suffering from blood sugar swings or experiencing high blood pressure?
-You might be low in an extremely important mineral: magnesium.
+Have you found yourself feeling extra-stressed, Magnesium Oil, not sleeping well, and perhaps suffering from blood sugar swings or experiencing high blood pressure?
+You might be low on an extremely important mineral: magnesium.

 What is Magnesium Oil?